Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

-Next, we discuss how explanations can be integrated with human intuition to achieve an improved understanding in discovery tasks (recall that \humanu and \humany are entailed in emulation tasks when \yhat is shown).
+Next, we discuss how explanations can be integrated with human intuitions to achieve an improved understanding in discovery tasks (recall that \humanu and \humany are entailed in emulation tasks when \yhat is shown).
 We have seen that $E$ itself does not reveal more information about $Y$ or $Z$ beyond $g$.
-Therefore, an important role of $E$ is in shaping human intuitions.
+Therefore, an important role of $E$ is in shaping human intuitions and influencing the connection between $f, g, z$ with $H$.
 We present two possible ways.

-\para{Activating prior knowledge about \errorboundary.} $E$ can activate prior human knowledge that can reveal information about \errorboundary (\figref{fig:sec4}(c2)).
-We examine two sources of such prior knowledge that is concerned with {\em what} information should be used and {\em how}.
+\para{Activating existing knowledge about \errorboundary.} $E$ can activate existing human knowledge that can reveal information about \errorboundary (\figref{fig:sec4}(c2)).
+We examine two sources of such knowledge that are concerned with {\em what} information should be used and {\em how}.
 First, human intuitions can evaluate \textit{relevance}, i.e., whether the model leverages relevant information from the input based on the explanations.
-For example, human intuitions recognize that ``chicago'' should not be used for detecting deceptive reviews or that race should not be used for recidivism prediction, so a model prediction relying on these signals may be more likely wrong.
-The manifestation of relevance depends on the explanation's form: feature importance directly operates on pre-defined features (e.g., highlighting race for tabular data or a word in a review), example-based explanations or counterfactual explanations narrow the focus of attention to a smaller (relevant) area of the input.
-Note that the intuition of relevance only applies to the input and does not consider the relation between the input and output.
+For example, human intuitions recognize that ``Chicago'' should not be used for detecting deceptive reviews or that race should not be used for recidivism prediction, so a model prediction relying on these signals may be more likely wrong.
+The manifestation of relevance depends on the explanation's form: feature importance directly operates on pre-defined features (e.g., highlighting race for tabular data or a word in a review), example-based or counterfactual explanations narrow the focus of attention to a smaller (relevant) area of the input.

 Second, human intuitions can evaluate \textit{mechanism}, i.e., whether the relationship between the input and the output is valid.
 Linear relationship is a simple type of such relation: human intuitions can decide that education is negatively correlated with recidivism, and thus that a model making positive predictions based on education is wrong.
 In general, mechanisms can refer to much more complicated (non-linear) relations between (intermediate) inputs and labels.